Parallel two-scale finite element implementation of a system with varying microstructures: A two-scale model with varying microstructures

 \subsection{Model problem}

-The following system of equations should primarily be regarded as a test problem for the two-scale finite element framework that is the main focus of this work.
-In order to illustrate the applicability of the framework, we describe an interpretation of the model as a description of transport processes in plants mediated by cell-scale influx and efflux.
+The following system of equations should primarily be regarded as a test problem for the two-scale finite element framework that is the main focus of this work. \AM{The reader should not seek {\em per se} a derivation of this model via homogenization as it does not have a natural one.
+This is simply a collection of mass balance laws posed on different microscopic and macroscopic sets.} In order to illustrate the applicability of \AM{our computational} framework, we describe an interpretation of the model as a description of transport processes in plants mediated by cell-scale influx and efflux.
 Under such an interpretation the macroscopic quantity $u$ represents a nutrient that the plant absorbs or produces, e.g., water absorbed from the soil.
 This nutrient is in turn taken in at cell membranes at an influx part of the membrane $\Gammax I$, within the cells the nutrient concentration is represented by microscopic quantity $v$.
-In the cells, the nutrient $v$ is converted to a product $w$ which is emitted into the tissue at outflux regions of the cell membranes $\Gammax O$.
+In the cells, the nutrient $v$ is converted to a product $w$ which is emitted into the tissue at outflux regions of the cell membranes $\Gammax{O}$.
 Such a description is consistent with simplifications of many models for Auxin and water transport in plants present in the literature \cite[e.g.]{twycross2010stochastic,chavarria2010homogenization}.
 As mentioned in the introduction, a major novelty of the model and the computational framework is that we allow for quite general cell geometries.
 In~\Cref{sec:experiments} we illustrate the dependence of both macroscopic and microscopic solution profiles on the cell geometries.

 Let $u,v:\Omega\to\R$ and $v:\Lambda\to\R$ satisfy the following system of equations:

 where $D^w \in \leb \infty(\Omega)$, $u_0 \in \leb 2(\partial \Omega^\Dir )$ and $D^v, \kappa_1, \kappa_2, \kappa_3, \kappa_4 \in \R$.
 In the rest of this manuscript, this system is referred to as \sys{}.
 The function space $Q$ is defined as